Hyperoodon Movements in the Northeast Atlantic

 Movement at the population level

-We investigate distribution and movements at the population level using deep-sea acoustic recorders, historical stranding and sighting information and photo identification.
+We investigate distribution and movements at the population level using deep-sea acoustic recorders, historical stranding records, sighting information and photo identification.

 Deep-sea acoustic recorders, historical stranding and sightings, photo ID.